SiavashShams/Stock-Market-Prediction/README.md

 # Stock Market Prediction
- Predicting the price of Apple and Google stock using RNN, LSTM, GRU
+Below is the real value vs predicted value of the Apple and Google stock prices using LSTM

+![This is an image]/Images/Picture1.png)